 1 tbsp olive oil

 Proof: Add olive oil to a deep bowl.
 Place the dough ball into the bowl and turn it twice to coat it with the oil.
-Cover the bowl with plastic wrap or a kitchen towel and let dough rise at room temperature for 2 hours.
+Cover the bowl with plastic wrap or a kitchen towel and let dough rise at room temperature for 2 hours or in an oven set to 100° F for 30 min.

-Make Sauce: Once the dough has doubled in size, start the sauce.
+Make Sauce: Once the dough has nearly doubled in size, start the sauce.
 In a mixing bowl, combine the canned ground tomatoes, oregano, basil and Romano cheese and mix together.
 You can alternatively use your favorite jarred sauce.
-Set aside
+Set aside.

 1½ cups canned ground tomatoes